Individual / Caregiver-Child / Group / Intensive

 Individual Therapy is usually through weekly appointments, 30-90 minutes long and may also involve anger management skills for children, anxiety coping skills for children, teens, and adults, and may also include trauma work as needed.

-Group Therapy covers topics such as: Adoption, Teen Relationships, and Social Thinking in the Workplace.
-Groups vary over time, contact us for more information.
+Group Therapy covers topics such as: Adoption, Teen Relationships, and Social Thinking.
+Groups vary over time, contact us for more information

 Intensives are for those who have good coping skills and are in need of working through past trauma to feel better quickly.
 Intensives involve 4-8 hours/day of therapy depending upon age.
 Pre-screening and follow-up with either Seasons Promise or your referring therapist is required.